 However, there are many advantages a non-diabetic has that keep their blood sugar in tight control, which are not present in people with type 1 or may only be partly working in Type 2 diabetes.

 Natural insulin has 2 peaks whereas man-made insulin only has 1 peak.
 The first of the 2 peaks reduces the initial impact of the carbohydrates and peaks in 1-2 minutes.
 The fastest man-made insulin peak is equivalent to the second peak and happens 1-2 hours after injection.

 That makes good management an uphill battle.
 People with Type 1 diabetes are ill equipped to handle carbohydrate intake without that initial burst of insulin produced by people without diabetes.

 Man-made insulin works differently than natural insulin, it is one of many things working against ideal BG control.
 How man-made insulin works is out of the control of the person with diabetes.
-With all the potential things that can cause fluctuating blood sugars, how could a person with diabetes take full responsibility for high or low blood sugar?
+With all the potential things that can cause fluctuating blood sugars, how could a person with diabetes take full

 It is hard to accept that there are things beyond our control.
 Unfortunately, in life there are many things outside our control, like lines at the post office or a tsunami.

 Things, not in your control will always cause blood sugars to fluctuate out of your target range occasionally, and that is ok!
 As long as you take the appropriate steps to get them back within a healthy range, you are doing a great job.